Adobe Illustrator: Versions 7–10

 With the introduction of Illustrator 7 in 1997, Adobe made critical changes in the user interface with regard to path editing (and also to converge on the same user interface as Adobe Photoshop), and many users opted not to upgrade.
 Illustrator also began to support TrueType, effectively ending the "font wars" between PostScript Type 1 and TrueType.
 Like Photoshop, Illustrator also began supporting plug-ins, greatly and quickly extending its abilities.

 With true user interface parity between Macintosh and Windows versions starting with 7.0, designers could finally standardize on Illustrator.
-Corel did port CorelDRAW FreeHand still not available in Illustrator (higher scaling percentages, advanced find-and-replace feature, selective round-corner editing, export/print selected objects only, etc.).
-Famously, Aldus made a matrix comparing its own FreeHand to Illustrator and Draw in which Draw's one "win" was that it came with three different clip art views of the human pancreas.
+Corel did port CorelDRAW 6.0 to the Macintosh in late 1996, but it was received as too little, too late.
+Designers tended to prefer Illustrator, CorelDraw, or FreeHand, based on which software they learned first.
+As an example, there are capabilities in FreeHand still not available in Illustrator (higher scaling percentages, advanced find-and-replace feature, selective round-corner editing, export/print selected objects only, etc.).
+Famously, Aldus made a matrix comparing its own FreeHand to Illustrator and CorelDraw in which CorelDraw's one "win" was that it came with three different clip art views of the human pancreas.

 Adobe bought Aldus in 1994 for PageMaker.
 As part of the transaction, the Federal Trade Commission issued a complaint of Adobe Systems on October 18, 1994, ordering a divestiture of FreeHand to "remedy the lessening of competition resulting from the acquisition" because of Adobe's Illustrator software.
-As a result, Macromedia acquired Free Hand in 1995 from its original developer, Altsys, and continued its development through 2004.
+As a result, Macromedia acquired FreeHand in 1995 from its original developer, Altsys, and continued its development through 2004.

 The difference in strengths between Photoshop and Illustrator became clear with the rise of the Internet, Illustrator was enhanced to support Web publishing, rasterization previewing, PDF, and SVG (Scalable Vector Graphics).
 Adobe was an early developer of SVG for the web and Illustrator exported SVG files via the SVG File Format plugin.
 Using the Adobe SVG Viewer (ASV), introduced in 2000, allowed users to view SVG images in most major browsers until it was discontinued in 2009.
 Native support for SVG was not complete in all major browsers until Internet Explorer 9 in 2011.

 Illustrator Version 9 included a tracing feature, similar to that within Adobe's discontinued product Streamline.

 Illustrator version 10 was released by Adobe in November 2001.